amesar/mlflow-examples/python/sklearn/README.md

 #### Autolog

 If you set the `autolog` option to True, the [mlflow.sklearn.autolog()](https://mlflow.org/docs/latest/python_api/mlflow.sklearn.html#mlflow.sklearn.autolog) will be called.
 Manually set parameters will not be recorded.
+Note that the model artifact path is simply `model`.

 Here's the list of parameters for DecisionTreeRegressor:
 * criterion